 Disable V-Sync:

-V-Sync can cause input lag, which can negatively impact your gaming performance.
+V-Sync can cause input lag, which can negatively impact your gaming performance on Windows 7.
 If you’re experiencing input lag, try disabling V-Sync in the game’s settings.

 Reduce screen resolution: